Grow Your Own Pumpkin and/or Use Real Photos

 Each stage is explained use simple terms that young students can understand along with a few animations to keep their interest.
 Here are a few example slides:

 Young students love resources with which they can interact.
 Videos, games, etc. are all ways to keep them engaged and involved.
-I wanted a fun and interesting way to check their comprehension of the pumpkin life cycle so I created an interactive quiz at the end of the PowerPoint presentation in which they have to choose the missing picture in a sequence of pumpkin life cycle stages.
+I wanted a fun and interesting way to check their comprehension of the pumpkin life cycle so I created an interactive quiz at the end of the PowerPoint presentation in which they have to choose the missing picture in a sequence of pumpkin life cycle stages as well as self-checking Boom Cards.

 If they choose the correct picture, it moves to the correct location in the sequence and a happy pumpkin face is shown.
 If they choose and incorrect picture, and “Oh no!
 Try again!” pumpkin face is shown.